Carpet Binding: Turn carpet remnants

 Here are photos of carpet binding applications.

-From left to right: sisal binding (various widths available),
+From top to bottom: sisal binding (various widths available),

 fringe (various lengths and styles), and serging with yarn (various colors)